geoplusplus/Dock-net/README.md

 Programs have been tested on Matlab 2016a.
 And [Matconvnet](http://www.vlfeat.org/matconvnet/) is necessary to run this work.
 ##Run the code:
     1. Test
-        * Please run './Train_and_Test_program/my_detection_test_demo.m'adfsdafasdf.
+        * Please run './Train_and_Test_program/my_detection_test_demo.m'.
         * Detection results will be saved in './test_samples/results'.

     2. Data augmentation
         * Please run './Docking_dataaug_program_upload/main.m'.
         * Select the datasets through the popping dialogue box.
         * The images after data augmentation will be saved in the same directory as the datasets.
         * Three files can be obtained after augmentation: proposals_train.mat,proposals_test.mat and docking_imdb.mat.
+'Proposals_train.mat' and 'proposals_test.mat' are descriptions of proposals of training and test sets respectively.
+'Docking_imdb.mat' describes datasets in the form of imdb.

     3. Training
         * When training is necessary, please first finish step 2 data augmentation.